 In addition, the framework also handles lock exceptions.
 When a lock exception is encountered, it will retry the lock based on the number of times specified in the <lock_retries> element in the configuration file.
 For details, see Chapter 3 of the JADE Web Application Guide.
-See also "Global Exception Handlers", in the JADE Exception Handling white paper.
+See also "Global Exception Handlers", in the JADE Exception Handlers", in the JADE Exception Handlers", in the JADE Exception Handlers.